 The shield over the helmet is the first line of defense when an individual is in a motorcycle accident.
 If a person happens to be ejected or falls off a motorcycle, their head will be afforded some protection.
 It is important to take these measures into consideration when learning of the motorcycle helmet laws in Boca Raton.

-Some motorcyclists and bicyclists have little GoPros cameras.
+Some motorcyclists and bicyclists have GoPro cameras.
 They will put a GoPro on their helmet or in front of their bike to record what happens.
 Other times, people do that with their cars to record any incidents that may occur.
 That is going to refute any claim by the at-fault driver that they were not at fault.